MaRS-Solutions-Lab/civic-digital-trust/smart-cities/governing-the-digital-layer.md

 ## The Need for Privacy

-Digital governance is also needed is to protect privacy.
+Digital governance is also needed is to protect privacy and to create a medium through which different privacy rights and obligations can be reconciled.

 Privacy is recognized as a fundamental human right in the [UN Declaration of Human Rights](http://www.un.org/en/universal-declaration-human-rights/).
-Privacy [underpins](http://gilc.org/privacy/survey/intro.html) human dignity and the fundamental freedoms guaranteed by the Canadian Charter of Right and Freedoms.
-This means privacy is not only an individual right, but also a [societal good](https://digitalrightsnow.ca/).
+Although privacy is no expressly mentioned in the Canadian Charter of Rights and Freedoms, privacy has been expressly recognized as an interest that is protected by section 8 of the Charter, which protects against unreasonable search and seizure.
+Privacy is also considered by some to [underpin](http://gilc.org/privacy/survey/intro.html) human dignity and the fundamental freedoms guaranteed by the Canadian Charter of Right and Freedoms.
+Under this conception of privacy, privacy is not only an individual right, but also a [societal good](https://digitalrightsnow.ca/).

 {% hint style="info" %}
 Part I Section 2 of the _Canadian Charter of Rights and Freedoms_ guarantees four fundamental freedoms for everyone in Canada**:**